 The General Convention, which would decide the fate of Texas, met at Washington in March 1836.
 People revere Washington-on-the-Brazos State Historic Site as the site of the signing of the Texas Declaration of Independence on March 2, 1836.
 Thereafter, despite great personal risk, the delegates continued meeting until they had drafted a constitution and established the new nation’s first lasting government.

 The picturesque Washington-on-the-Brazos State Historic Site is located on the Brazos River.
 The expansive park grounds along the Brazos River provide a beautiful setting for picnicking, sightseeing and bird-watching.
-The Star of the Republic Museum, Independence Hall and Barrington Living History Farm, offer the visitor a unique insight into the lives and times of the men who fought and won Texas' independence from Mexico.
+The Star of the Republic Museum, Independence Hall and Barrington Plantation, offer the visitor a unique insight into the lives and times of the men who fought and won Texas' independence from Mexico.

 Click on any image to view the photo gallery.